qualtrak/coach-admin-api/source/csharp-wrapper.rst

 Setup
 ~~~~~

-To setup *C# Wrapper Library* there is a need to add the reference to ``Qualtrak.Coach.API.Wrappers.CSharp.dll`` provided with installation of *Coach*.
+To setup *C# Wrapper Library* there is a need to add the reference to ``Qualtrak.Coach.API.Wrappers.c#.dll`` provided with installation of *Coach*.
 Note that project framework is needed to be *.NET 4.5*, but note that *.NET 4.5 Client Profile* is not supported.

 Dependencies
 ~~~~~~~~~~~~